-The graphs presented in figure 6 show the eigenfunction solution generated by POD for problems R1-R3.
-The results show the reduced order solutions using 1, 2, 5, 10, 15 and 20 POD functions.
-It is shown that problem R1 can be reconstructed almost exactly using just 5 POD functions, and a similar observation is found when inspecting the graphs corresponding to problem R2.
+The graphs presented in Figure 6 show the eigenfunction solution generated by POD for problems R1-R3.
+The results show the reduced-order solutions using 1, 2, 5, 10, 15 and 20 POD basis functions.
+It is shown that problem R1 can be reconstructed almost exactly using just five POD basis functions, and a similar observation is found when inspecting the graphs corresponding to problem R2.
 The POD formulation has performed very well at reconstructing the eigenfunction of problem R3.
-The asymmetric profile is already forming in the low order POD expansions consisting of 1 and 2 functions.
-However, once again it seems that 5 POD functions are sufficient to capture the majority of the true solution's profile.
-The corresponding solution profiles to problem R4 are presented in figure 7.
-Again the asymmetric solutions are already beginning to form in the low order POD representations.
-In fact, using just 1 or 2 POD functions yield a basic outline of the reference solution profile.
+The asymmetric profile is already forming in the low-order POD expansions consisting of one and two functions.
+However, once again it seems that five POD basis functions are sufficient to capture the majority of the true solution's profile.
+The corresponding solution profiles to problem R4 are presented in Figure 7.
+Again, the asymmetric solutions are already beginning to form in the low-order POD representations.
+In fact, using just one or two POD basis functions yield a basic outline of the reference solution profile.
 It is shown that the higher order POD expansions are capturing the profile of the reference solution with ever increasing accuracy as the POD basis set increase in size.
 The zoomed in graphs show that using the full 20 POD basis functions has yielded a very close representation of the true solution.